 We’ve all heard it before; in the world of marketing, content is king!
 But is all content created equal?
 Are there some forms of content that are better than others and should they be used differently in different situations?
-In this blog we will look at two different forms of content, the whitepaper and the article and we will uncover the differences between them and when you should use each in your B2B marketing plan.
+In this post we'll discuss two of the most common forms of contact - the whitepaper and the article.
+We'll cover what the differences between the two are, and when you should use each.

 In the world of marketing, an article is usually a 1 - 2 page piece of content.
 It can take the form of a press release, an editorial (an article that educates about something), an opinion piece (an article that takes a position and tries to convince the reader), or other variations.

 A whitepaper is usually 6 or more pages.
 It is an authoritative and impartial report on a specific topic, and informs readers about a complex issue.
 The main purpose of a whitepaper is to educate readers on the finer details of the topic.
 In the world of marketing, whitepapers are usually professionally designed and can be downloaded as PDFs.

 What’s the difference?